 Serving Suggestions

-Homemade pico de gallo and sour cream add the final touch of fresh, bright, tangy flavor to these enchiladas.
+Homemade pico de gallo, guacamole, and sour cream add the final touch of fresh, bright, tangy flavor to these enchiladas.
 These are mandatory toppings in my house 🙂

-To continue the green theme, pair it with Avocado Cilantro Sauce or Cilantro Jalapeno Sauce.
+To continue the green theme, you can also pair it with Avocado Cilantro Sauce or Cilantro Jalapeno Sauce.

-- To freeze unbaked enchiladas for meal prep, I wrap the unbaked enchilada casserole in plastic wrap, label it, date and store it in the freezer for up to 2 months.
+- To freeze unbaked enchiladas for meal prep, I wrap the casserole in plastic wrap, label it, date it, and store it in the freezer for up to two months.

 - To cook from frozen, remove the plastic wrap and cover it with a fresh piece of lightly greased foil.
 Bake in a preheated oven at 375°F for 50-60 minutes.